Skip to Content (Press Enter) Skip to Footer (Press Enter)

 'Debt Collector' Scam

-The phone rings and when you answer, the person on the other end identifies himself as an employee at a collection agency.
+The phone rings, and when you answer, the person on the other end identifies himself as an employee at a collection agency.
 He provides personal information about your recently deceased loved one and says you are responsible for outstanding debts incurred after your loved one purchased a product or service.
 Typically, when this happens those who are grieving haven’t had time to sort through financial affairs and can be caught off guard – and even frightened – by the assertiveness of the collector and the documents he claims to have.

 If you receive this or a similar call – and remember, predators like this are often pushy and don’t give you time to think – never make a payment or provide further information.
 Simply ask for their contact number so you can call back.
 They will usually hang up without giving you that information, but if they do provide a company name and phone number, check into the claim or involve a personal or professional contact to do so on your behalf.